 Through Roycemore's online student information system, students and parents have the ability to monitor academic performance, by viewing attendance, online grade books, lesson plans, and grade reports.
-This system is called FACTS-SIS, and the student/parent portal is known as Family Portal.
-Middle and Upper School parents and students can access Family Portal by visiting roycemoreschool.org/parentsweb.
-Certain information is available for Early Childhood and Lower School parents.
-In Middle and Upper School, faculty have been instructed to update their grade books and lesson plans at least once a week.
+This system is called Veracross, and the student/parent portal is known as Family Portal.
+Middle and Upper School parents and students can access Family Portal by visiting https://portals.veracross.com/roycemoreschool/parent.
+Middle and Upper School faculty have been instructed to update their grade books and lesson plans at least once a week.
 Please note that this does not mean that faculty will grade all assignments within a week of submission.

-Of course, we encourage parents to contact teachers directly at any point in the year with concerns about their child's academic progress, regardless of their child's level of achievement.
+Of course, parents are encouraged to contact teachers directly at any point in the year with concerns about their child's academic progress, regardless of their child's level of achievement.